 When we talk about makeup ingredients, we’re often thinking natural, nontoxic, cruelty-free, and potentially palm oil-free.
 But there are other ingredients to consider, the main one being a material called mica.

 What is mica?

 Mica is a family of minerals from the silicate class, the most common minerals found on earth.
-It comes in different colors but essentially looks like a very shiny type of rock (it can often be used as fools gold).
-It’s very likely you’ve seen mica multiple times before, as it’s well sought after for its ability to make things glitter.
+It comes in different colors but essentially looks like a very shiny type of rock (it can often be used as fool’s gold).
+It’s very likely you’ve seen or used mica multiple times before, as it’s well sought after for its ability to make things glitter.
 Humans have used mica to make paint sparkle for centuries, but nowadays it’s especially common in cosmetics.
-If products such as your eyeshadow, lipstick or blusher have some shimmer to them, they probably contain mica.
+If products such as your eyeshadow, lipstick, or blush have some shimmer to them, they probably contain mica.

 Where does it come from?